 A practical guide to seeing Delhi

 Once you navigate the ‘aggressiveness of the city’ you come to appreciate its beauty.
 Delhi is a much older city than Mumbai (Bombay).
-It has a string of stellar monuments: The Humayan Tomb, the Lodhi Gardens, the Jama Masjid, The Lotus Temple, the Akshardam Temple.
+It has a string of stellar monuments: The Humayan Tomb, the Lodhi Gardens, the Jama Masjid, the Lotus Temple, the Akshardham Temple.

-The streets are packed with buzz and the activity.
+The streets are packed with buzz and activity.
 The chaos of the bazaars is intriguing.
 But once you realize that Delhi can be ‘managed’ then it can be appreciated and enjoyed.
 Delhi has a lot of different experiences to offer.
-So if the hustle bustle of Old Delhi or Paharganj is too overwhelming, take a relaxing walk in one of the several gardens like Lodhi Gardens.
-Try to always keep the balance between hectic areas and calmer places like museums, temple or Gardens.
-Not to forget Delhi offers a great food experience as well, particuarly when it comes to street food.
+So if the hustle-bustle of Old Delhi or Paharganj is too overwhelming, take a relaxing walk in one of the several gardens like Lodhi Gardens.
+Try to always keep the balance between hectic areas and calmer places like museums, temple or gardens.
+Not to forget Delhi offers a great food experience as well, particularly when it comes to street food.